chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 The upload table is a database table that tracks the current status of uploads.

-The upload table will be updated and queried frequently by the browser app and the upload service.
+The upload table will be updated and queried frequently by the browser app and the upload container.
 The browser app will query periodically for upload progress.
-The upload service will query the upload table for a _Cancel Pending_ status, and to update the progress and status of the upload.
-With the current database cached behind CloudFront, the upload service will constantly need to clear the CloudFront cache if the existing database was used.
+The upload container will query the upload table for a _Cancel Pending_ status, and to update the progress and status of the upload.
+With the current database cached behind CloudFront, the upload container will constantly need to clear the CloudFront cache if the existing database was used.

 The table will have the following columns: